 He was also significantly impacted by the composition of George Gershwin, who he saw as a role model.

 Bernstein attended Harvard University and later the Curtis Institute of Music, where he decided he wanted to be a conductor.

 In 1943, he made his conducting debut at the New York Philharmonic after the original conductor caught the flu.

 He worked with the Pittsburgh Symphony Orchestra, Israel Philharmonic Orchestra, and the Boston Symphony Orchestra, among others.

-His musical theater composing credits include “West Side Story”, “On the Town” and Peter Pan among others.
+His musical theater composing credits include “West Side Stor,” “On the Town,” and Peter Pan, among others.

-He worked a long and extensive career until his retirement in 1990 where he died of a heart attack.
+He worked a long and extensive career until his retirement in 1990, when he died of a heart attack.

 4. Andrew Lloyd Webber

 Famous British composer Andrew Lloyd Webber was born in Kensington, London, and his name is synonymous with Broadway’s musical theater.